Digital twin vs digital shadow vs digital model: key differences explained

 • Basic simulation of production and logistics processes

-Example: An automotive company creates a 3D model of an assembly line to test robot movements.
-However, the model is isolated and does not reflect real production conditions.
+An automotive company creates a 3D model of an assembly line to test robot movements.
+However, the model remains isolated and does not reflect actual production conditions.

-📖 Definition: A digital shadow (digital shadow) is a virtual model that automatically receives real-time data from its physical counterpart.
-However, this connection is one-way: it monitors the system, but cannot control or optimize it.
+A digital shadow is a virtual model that receives real-time data from its physical counterpart.
+This connection is one-way: it reflects the system state but cannot control or optimize it.

 • Monitoring of machine performance